iambrainstorming/iambrainstorming.github.io/src/chapters/how-to-beat-the-worst-job-culture-of-india.md

 About 16% of companies are already fully remote, operating without a physical office [5].
 These companies are pioneers in the remote work paradigm, highlighting the feasibility of such models and paving the way for others to follow.

-## It's Time to Retire the Phrase 'Hybrid Work'
+## It's Time to Retire the Phrase 'Hybrid Work' or 'Work from Home'

 <https://time.com/charter/6302454/its-time-to-retire-the-phrase-hybrid-work/>